ot-adam-moon/GITLatest/README.md

       `git remote add origin git@github.com:{githubUsername}/SpendOnLife.git `
 * Use `gitbash tab` for all git commands need to commit code for SpendOnLife Marketing Projects`

-Troubleshooting Errors during Enrollment Path
+Setup SqlReportManager which will allow you view Recent Errors and Clear User Info to Re-Enroll with Same User
 ---------------------------------------------
 * inside Powershell tab
 * `cd` to `OT-Setup\SqlReportManager`
+* open `applicationConfig.xml`
+*
-* run -> `startIISExpressWeb.bat`
+* run as Administrator -> `startIISExpressWeb.bat`
 * open chrome browser and go to `http://localhost:6611`